AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 4. [Task Significance](#task-significance)
 5. [Task Feedback](#task-feedback)

 These were all originally measured by what is called the _Job Diagnostic Survey (JDS)_ `11`, a series of questions with a 1-7 scale.
-The survey that is used to test it is most recently called the Work Design Questionairre, and you can see the questions asked [here](https://msu.edu/~morgeson/English_WDQ.pdf).
+The survey that is used to test it is most recently called the Work Design Questionnaire, and you can see the questions asked [here](https://msu.edu/~morgeson/English_WDQ.pdf).

 All of these factors together result in high work **engagement**.
 The more of them you have, the more likely the job is to be satisfying, irrespective of who is doing the job, where it is, how much it pays, etc. You want a job that engages you because challenge gets you into flow `12`.

-> The right job according to Mihaly C is a job that challenges us to an optimal level - one thats neither so hard that we give up, nor so easy that we get bored.
+> The right job according to Mihaly C is a job that challenges us to an optimal level - one that's neither so hard that we give up, nor so easy that we get bored.
 Finding a job that engages your natural talents and give you constant feedback is a sure way to build happiness.

-What's the most interesting about the job charactieristcs model is that none of the criteria are uniquely related to the subject matter of any specific job, a failed bias we are typically drawn to.
+What's the most interesting about the job characteristics model is that none of the criteria are uniquely related to the subject matter of any specific job, a failed bias we are typically drawn to.
 Instead, what the content job is, or is about, doesn't matter so much as what characteristics it has.

 ### Autonomy